Introduction

 Onboarding starts BEFORE joining the JHSC

 As with the traditional concept of onboarding, the process of onboarding is thought to start long before a worker joins an organization, or in this case, the committee.
 When speaking in terms of recruitment, onboarding starts when the potential applicant first has contact with the organization; when they visit the website, when they hand-in their resume, and when they’re called for an interview.
 In the case of the JHSC, onboarding members should follow the same concept.
 To start an onboarding program that begins before workers formally join the committee, ensure that you are up-front about the roles, responsibilities, and expectations of committee membership.
 An active committee that regularly interacts with the workforce and is a part of a strong and positive workplace safety culture will attract members.
 Make people want to be on the JHSC, as opposed to having to seek out volunteers.
-For more tips on recruiting JHSC members, click here.
+Read our blog for more tips on recruiting JHSC members.

 Onboarding Programs for JHSC Members